Join the Cosmos Hub Mainnet

 systemd.
 To set this up run the following:

 If you're using Cosmovisor you want to add

 We can then start the process and confirm that it is running

 Gaia can dump the entire application state into a JSON file.
 This application state dump is useful for manual analysis and can also be used as the genesis file of a new network.

 You can also export state from a particular height (at the end of processing the block of that height):

 If you plan to start a new network from the exported state, export with the

 Help to prevent a catastrophe by running invariants on each block on your full node.
 In essence, by running invariants you ensure that the state of mainnet is the correct expected state.
 One vital invariant check is that no atoms are being created or destroyed outside of expected protocol, however there are many other invariant checks each unique to their respective module.
 Because invariant checks are computationally expensive, they are not enabled by default.
 To run a node with these checks start your node with the assert-invariants-blockly flag:

 If an invariant is broken on your node, your node will panic and prompt you to send a transaction which will halt mainnet.
 For example the provided message may look like:

-When submitting a invariant-broken transaction, transaction fee tokens are not deducted as the blockchain will halt (aka. this is a free transaction).
+When submitting a invariant-broken transaction, transaction fee tokens are not deducted as the blockchain will halt (invariant-broken transactions are free transactions).